Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \subsubsection{Aggregation Method}

-We examine the performance of various aggregation methods for conv. layers.
-All feature vectors are finally compressed to 32-dimension using PCA before similarity calculation.
+We examine the performance of different aggregation methods for conv. layers.
+All feature vectors are compressed to be 32-dimensional using PCA before similarity calculation.

 The performance comparisons of different aggregation methods and different CNN models are shown in Table \ref{table:I}.
-It can be clearly observed that informative IFK generally outstands among all aggregation methods, and GoogLeNet normally outperforms other CNNs based on its deep architecture.
-This shows that in most cases, sophisticated encoding method is capable of generating discriminating image features.
+It can be clearly observed that IFK outstands among all aggregation methods, and GoogLeNet normally outperforms other CNNs based on its deep architecture.